 Letters of Protest

 Many of the people responsible for the rise and development of the internet have spoken out against SOPA and PIPA in an open letter to congress.
 These include people who wrote the code that powers it.
 Others designed technology that have made it faster and more useful.

 Many petitions have been signed and today many sites have “gone dark” to one degree or another.
 Not everyone expects this to be an effective tactic in the long run.
 In response to a popular article titled Dear Congress: It’s No Longer OK To Not Know How The Internet Works, a web site called The Information Diet posted one titled Dear Internet: It’s No Longer OK to Not Know How Congress Works.
 The infographic it links to is currently unavailable because it’s hosted on a site that did a full-on anti-SOPA blackout.
 However, I can’t wait to see it because the article makes good points about how congressional representatives get their information.
 The author encourages us to learn more about how the system works, then take the slow and steady steps to change it.
 Let the voices of the people be heard over the lobbyists.

 It seems, however, that 13 senators have announced opposition to PIPA as a result of the internet blackouts.
 While undoubtedly a short-term effect (the lobbyists won’t stop just because they have been foiled this time), it’s comforting to know that it hasn’t all been for nothing.
-How much more effective would it have been, though, if big names like Google and Facebook really HAD gone offline in protest?
+How much more effective would it have been, though, if big names like Google and Facebook really HAD gone offline?

 Edit (about 6 hours later): This video does a very good job of describing the intent and flaws in SOPA/PIPA using diagrams and layman’s terms.